zcadditions/ZCA-Responsive-Default-for-Zen-Cart-1.5.6/README.md

 # Responsive-Default-for-Zen-Cart-1.5.6
 This template is mobile friendly and uses Responsive CSS to allow sharing of a single template across multiple device types.
 It uses PHP Mobile Detect to serve up the optimized layout based on device.
 It allows the designer to implement device-specific php, jquery, javascript or ajax.

+# New in 1.5.6
+- Ability to control products per row for specific devices
+- New Mobile Full Width Features

 <b>Donations</b> enable me to spend time on this project to further provide ongoing updates, features and requests.
 <br />
 <br />